 After the event, Dorie Clark, author of Entrepreneurial You and longtime contributor to Harvard Business Review, told me: “I recommend people wait at least a year before asking for favors.
 It’s that important to establish yourself as a giver, rather than a networking leech.”

-Likewise, Troy Osnioff noted, “It was remarkable watching everyone rally around Tammy and especially the girls; suddenly all our conversations took on a sense of gravity.”
+Likewise, Troy Osnioff, co-founder of JUICE, noted, “It was remarkable watching everyone rally around Tammy and especially the girls; suddenly all our conversations took on a sense of gravity.”

 This isn’t to say networking has to revolve around a charity.
 But it does mean that relationships are best established and nurtured upon causes larger than just us.